 As community leaders and service providers, you can now take full advantage of the ABLE BIPOC Outreach Toolkit as part of your work helping to address the inequalities faced by BIPOC individuals.
 Increasing financial stability for this population will have a net-positive impact across all aspects of life for those you serve, and ABLE accounts can make that difference.

 We ask that you integrate the following strategies, tools and resources as part of your outreach, education and ongoing services.

 Together, we can improve the financial stability of people with disabilities within the BIPOC community.

 Resources & Downloads

-You can use the ABLE NRC's “Basics of ABLE" presentation as you work to support increased financial well-being among the BIPOC community.
-You are also welcome to reach out to us at email@example.com for support in offering this presentation.
+You can use this “Basics of ABLE" Presentation as you work to support increased financial well-being among the BIPOC community.
+You are welcome to reach out to us at email@example.com for additional support providing this presentation.

 The Basics of ABLE presentation covers the following:

 - What is an ABLE account?